 Connect Your Creator Bank

-On your profile dashboard, you will see "Creator Bank" which is Stripe, our back-end payment processor.
-If you are doing "flexible funding", every time someone funds your campaign, that money goes into your Stripe account.
+On your profile dashboard, you will see "Funding" which is Stripe, our back-end payment processor.
+Every time someone funds your campaign, that money goes into your Stripe account.
 Once your campaign launches, Stripe will transfer money to your bank account 7-10 days after your first successful payment.
 After that, payouts will appear in your bank account as soon as they are received, though some may take a few extra days to make them available.
-If you are doing "fixed funding", the money will go into your Stripe account 7-10 days after your campaign is successfully funded.

 Start Teasing Your Campaign

 Plan your content marketing strategy (i.e. social media and email) during your crowdfunding campaign.
 How often will you post?
 What will the content be?
 How will you keep people interested?
 Think about that now so you can automate.
 Great crowdfunding is like great storytelling.
 People will back your campaign when they fall in love with your story, your mission and your commitment to your dream.

 Go incognito.
 Ask a coach what this means.
 Trust us on this one.